Malabar, New South Wales

 Malabar is a suburb in the Eastern Suburbs of Sydney, in the state of New South Wales, Australia 12 kilometres south-east of the Sydney central business district, in the local government area of the City of Randwick.

 Location

 Malabar is a coastal suburb situated around Long Bay.
 Malabar is mostly residential, but with large plots of land devoted to the Randwick Golf Course, the ANZAC Rifle Range and the Long Bay Correctional Centre.
 A small group of shops is located at Prince Edward Street, close to the intersection with Anzac Parade.
 To the north, the suburb is bounded by Malabar Headland which features the Malabar Battery, a World War II fortification complex.
+The suburb is home to the Malabar Wastewater Treatment Plant, one of the largest wastewater treatment facilities in Sydney.